Robairfarag1/Personal-Health-Activity-Tracker/docs/IoT_System_Design.md

 - **Storage**:
   - **Platform:** AWS S3 or Google Cloud Storage.
   - **Scalability:** Supports distributed storage to handle growing datasets.
+  - **Backup and Redundancy:** Implements automated backups to prevent data loss and ensure reliability.

 - **Processing**:
   - **Platform:** Python-based tools such as TensorFlow, Pandas, and NumPy.